tomcohen13/AI-Squid-Game/README.md

 ### Heuristics!

-Since the Search Space here is HUGE!
+Since the Search Space here is HUGE(!), you will need to come up with useful heuristics for both *restricting the search space* as well as *evaluating the utility of a move.*

+A few basic ones you can start with:

+- **Improved Score (IS):** the difference between the current number of moves Player (You) can make and the current number of moves the opponent can make.
+- **Aggressive Improved Score (AIS):** Same as IS only with a 2:1 ratio applied to Opponent's moves.
+- **One Cell Lookahead Score (OCLS):** The difference between the Player's sum of possible moves looking one step ahead and the Opponent's sum of possible moves looking one step ahead

+Of course, you may choose to combine multiple heuristics and come up with your own heuristics!

 ### Hmm that's a lot.
 Where Do We Start?

 Fear not!
 Here's a very good recipe:

-1. Start with implementing a simple minimax.
+1. Start with making a random move under five seconds.
+2. Code basic heuristics
+3. Implement a simple Minimax.
 Observe improvements.
+4. Save current Player and make them the Opponent from now on!
-2. Add Alpha-beta pruning.
-Observe improvements.
+5. Add Alpha-beta pruning.
+Observe improvements!
-3. Extend minimax to Expectiminimax by introducing the Chance node
+6. Extend minimax to Expectiminimax
+7. Code advanced heuristics
+8. DONE.

 ## Grading

 The competition is designed so that **all groups will be able to get a good grade regardless of their placement in the competition**.
 We will test your code against players of three difficulty levels: Easy, Medium, and Hard (still very doable as long as you implement everything).
-* Grading & Logistics
+After evaluating all teams against our players, we will create a tournament where you will compete against other groups and will be rewarded more points based on the number of groups you defeat!

-* Q&A
+## * Q&A
-* Resources